OneCDOnly/create-autorun/README.md

 ## What it does

 This installer script writes an `autorun.sh` processor into your default volume, below the **.system directory**.
 It then symlinks this from the DOM back to your default data volume so that it is run on NAS startup.
-This means you don't need to load the DOM partition everytime you want to change the contents of `autorun.sh`.
+This means you don't need to load the DOM partition every time you want to change the contents of `autorun.sh`.

 ## How to create your autorun.sh